uvalib/apollo/README.md

 Apollo is a management system for digitized collections.

 ### System Requirements
-* GO version 1.10 or greater
+* GO version 1.11 or greater
-* DEP (https://golang.github.io/dep/) version 0.4.1 or greater
 * Node version 8.11.1 or higher (https://nodejs.org/en/)
-* Yarn version 1.9.3 or greater
+* Yarn version 1.10 or greater
-* vue-cli 3 version 3.0.3 or greater
+* vue-cli 3 version 3.0.5 or greater
 * Vue 2.5 or greater
 * MySQL 5.0 or greater